Nick Pratto Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including Nick Pratto (.167 on-base percentage in past 10 games, 141 points below season-long percentage), battle starter Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+Nick Pratto -- with an on-base percentage of .176 in his past 10 games, 133 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the mound, on September 27 at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Astros.
+He had a one-hit showing in his previous game (1-for-2) against the Tigers.

 Sportsbook Promo Codes